 There comes a point in every true whisky drinker’s life where he puts down the shot glass and picks up the snifter, Glencairn, or tumbler instead.
-With the best whisky or Scotch glasses now at his disposal, our hypothetical enthusiast is sipping instead of gulping, savouring instead of abusing, and forming an actual appreciation for spirits along the way.
+With the best whiskey glasses or Scotch glasses now at his disposal, our hypothetical enthusiast is sipping instead of gulping, savouring instead of abusing, and forming an actual appreciation for spirits along the way.
 Plus, he’s no longer waking up half-naked in some stranger’s backyard the next day, which is usually a good thing.

 Before long, our enthusiast has developed a sincere understanding of whisky, and how it can range in terms of quality, flavour, colour, aroma, and texture.
 And every time he pours himself a dram, he’s using one of the best whisky or scotch glasses, knowing all too well that they really do heighten the experience.
 But why, you might ask?
-We explain it below, before diving into a list of the best whisky and Scotch glasses.
+We explain it below, before diving into a list of the best whisky glasses and Scotch glasses.

 This article is part of our Brews & Bottles Series.

-How to Choose a Whisky Glass
+How to Choose The Best Whisky Glass or Scotch Glass

 Structure – Like all good spirits, quality whisky should have room to breathe, and remain accessible to the nose and palate.
 Accordingly, the best Scotch glasses ensure that the liquid is easy to swirl around, and not too cloistered, but also not sitting at the bottom of a proverbial canyon (in other words, don’t use a wine glass to drink whisky).
 Furthermore, the shape and texture of the glass are often fundamental to the sensory experience.
 For instance, the thin and curvaceous body of either a Glencairn glass or snifter optimise nosing capability, among other things.
 Along similar lines, you want to make sure the glass delivers seamless drinkability by way of a round or slightly curled mouth.